Ravens, Cowboys set for rare Tuesday game

-Meanwhile, backup quarterback Robert Griffin III was placed on injured reserve due to the hamstring injury he sustained during Wednesday's 19-14 road loss to the Pittsburgh Steelers.

-So if Jackson isn't cleared, McSorley will be making his first NFL start at a time in which the Ravens have lost three straight games and four of their past five.
+If Jackson isn't cleared, McSorley will be making his first NFL start at a time when the Ravens have lost three straight games and four of their past five.

 "As you can see, you never know what's going to happen," said McSorley, who finished up the loss to Pittsburgh after Griffin departed.
 "Obviously, I'm wishing the best for Lamar and his health and that he can get back as soon as he can.
 But we have to prepare just as we have been and be prepared for anything."